 Meetings during the year generally follow the stages of a woodwork project, with the particular project focus changing from year to year.

-In 2016 meetings are based around joints, in all their large variety of design, method and use.
+Last year, in 2016, meetings were based around joints, in all their large variety of design, method and use.

 In 2014 the theme for meetings was wooden box making.
 Club members were encouraged to apply skills covered at meetings to make their own wooden box.
 The Club’s annual competition for 2014 included a special category covering boxes.